-A server administrator, or systems administrator, works with a variety of back office devices that are used for things such as hosting databases, hosting websites and other network services used the organization.
-Network services must be maintained, updated, and protected and it is the Server Administrator who has the primary responsibility of keeping things running smoothly.
+A server administrator, or systems administrator, works with a variety of back office devices that are used for hosting databases, hosting websites and other network services used by the organization.
+Network services must be maintained, updated, and protected, and it is the Server Administrator who has the primary responsibility of keeping systems running smoothly.

-There are far more job opportunities in IT than qualified candidates to fill them.
 Companies are eager to hire people with understanding and skills necessary to manage their technology needs and are willing to pay for it.